dvsujan/Training_progress/readme.md

 # day4
 C# OOPs concept and basic logical questions of c#
 In day 4 ques 1, 2, 3 are done in the same project and implemented as a menu driven program.
+# day5
+Done CRUD opertions on a list of objects of the class Employee.
+Made a